Fujifilm X-T100 vs Pentax K-3

-The X-T100 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the K-3 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the K-3 was succeeded by the Pentax K-3 II.
+Both the X-T100 and the K-3 have been discontinued, but can regularly be found used on eBay.
+The K-3 was replaced by the Pentax K-3 II, while the X-T100 was followed by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Pentax websites.

 So how do things add up?
 Is the Fujifilm X-T100 better than the Pentax K-3 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.